2024 Portland, Oregon City Council election explained

 Ongoing: | no |

-Currently, Portland operates under a city commission government with a five-member board, including the mayor.[2]
-Under the new form of government, approved by voters in 2022, the mayor will no longer be a part of the city council, and instead of five at-large positions, the council will have twelve districted seats.
+Prior to January 2025, Portland used a city commission government with a five-member board, including the mayor.[2]
+Under the new form of government, approved by voters in 2022 and to come into effect in January 2025, the mayor will no longer be part of the city council, and instead of five at-large positions, the council will have twelve districted seats.
 Three councilmembers will each represent one of four districts.
 The district elections will use a single transferable vote system.
 Special elections will also no longer be used to fill vacancies in the council.[3]
 The elections will continue to be officially nonpartisan.

 In the previous election, Dan Ryan and Rene Gonzalez were elected to the council, marking a shift in voters away from progressivism towards more moderate democratic politicians.[4]
-Currently, with Ted Wheeler choosing not to run for re-election, Mingus Mapps, Rene Gonzalez, and Carmen Rubio are running for mayor, while Dan Ryan is running for a City Council seat in District 2.
+In the 2024 mayoral race, Ted Wheeler chose not to run for re-election.
+Outgoing commission members Mingus Mapps, Rene Gonzalez, and Carmen Rubio ran for mayor, while Dan Ryan ran for a City Council seat in District 2.

 District 1